 Top 10 Syd Barrett / Pink Floyd Songs

-Originally the B-side of ‘See Emily Play’ (see No. 3 on our list of the Top 10 Syd Barrett / Pink Floyd Songs), ‘The Scarecrow’ ended up as the penultimate track on Pink Floyd’s debut album.
+Originally the B-side of “See Emily Play” (see No. 3 on our list of the Top 10 Syd Barrett / Pink Floyd Songs), ‘The Scarecrow’ ended up as the penultimate track on Pink Floyd’s debut album, The Piper at the Gates of Dawn.
 It’s not so much a song as it is a two-minute sound collage abetted by Barrett’s hazy musings on a sad, lonely scarecrow in a field.
 Fire up the bong!

 The closing song on Floyd’s debut is filled with typical Barrett whimsy, including appearances by a homeless mouse, various gingerbread men and a borrowed bicycle pimped out with a bell and basket.
 It all falls together at the end with runaway tape loops, a group laugh track and enough piled-on studio tweaks to fuel your next LSD trip.